barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ### Markdown Plugin

-If you edit markdown (.md) files with Eclipse, installing the [Markdown plugin](http://www.winterwell.com/software/markdown-editor.php) is useful.
+If you edit markdown files (.md) with Eclipse, installing the [Markdown plugin](http://www.winterwell.com/software/markdown-editor.php) is useful.

 ### GLSL Plugin

-If you edit WebGL shader (.glsl) files with Eclipse, install GLShaders for GLSL syntax highlighting.

-To install, first exit Eclipse.
-Then download [GLShaders](http://sourceforge.net/projects/glshaders/) and extract into Eclipse's dropins directory.
+If you edit WebGL shader files (.glsl) with Eclipse, install GLShaders for GLSL syntax highlighting.
+First exit Eclipse, then download [GLShaders](http://sourceforge.net/projects/glshaders/) and extract into Eclipse's dropins directory.

 ![The Eclipse dropins directory](glshaders.png)